-We have investigated on utilizing neural dynamics for locomotion control.
+We have investigated utilizing neural dynamics and machine learning for locomotion control.
 According to this, various neural control techniques have been developed.

 Adaptive combinatorial neural control